PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 PAL:PackagePartialDir
 ---------------------

-The path, minus the drive letter and colon, from which the portable application is running.
+The path, minus the drive letter and colon, from which the portable app is running.

 **Example:** ``\PortableApps\AppNamePortable``